bloominstituteoftechnology/Lambda-Hello/JasmineG.md

-## Introduction
+## Introduction (alternate reality)
-Hello World!
-My name is Jasmine Galang, but you can call me Jaja!
-I was born and raised in the Philippines so that makes me a Filipino, but we migrated in the US back in 2010.
-I currently live in California.
+Sup World!
+My name is not Jasmine Galang, but you can't call me Jaja!
+I was not born and raised in the Philippines so that makes me a Filipino, but we didn't migrate in the US back in 2010.
+I currently don't live in California.

-## 3 Words That Describes You
+## 3 Words That Doesn't Describe You
-* Shy (at first.
+* not shy (at first.
 Lol)
-* Funny
+* not funny
 * Gorgeous.
-Just kidding!
-Hmm...
-Meticulous. ;)
+I'm not kidding!
+Hmm... still Meticulous. ;)

 ## Favorite hobby, animal, etc
-* **My favorite hobby**: Photography --follow me on Instagram [@jajawockee](https://www.instagram.com/jajawockee/)
+* **My favorite hobby**: Not Photography --follow me on Instagram [@jajawockee](https://www.instagram.com/jajawockee/)
-* **My favorite animal**: Dog --specifically a corgi or an Alaskan malamute! :3
+* **My favorite animal**: Cat --specifically a corgi-cat or an Alaskan malamute-cat! :3
 * **Others**:
-  * I love to eat!
+  * I still love to eat!
-  * My last name, Galang, means "respect" in English.
+  * My last name, Galang, doesn't mean "respect" in English.
 XD